kwdChan/Snake-World-AI-Server/README.md

   - The learning rate was okay: the predicted q values were improving over training steps.
   - The rewards sometime does not work (likely the source of the problem)
   - The error was high when the model recieves rewards: the model does not expect the rewards at all.
-    - try to selectively train on those steps to see if there's an error
+    - try to selectively train on those steps to see if there's a bug

 ## 6 Dec
 The model is back to the spining mode and doesn't even eat the food.
 Starting to debug again.